HumanCellAtlas/logs/README.md

 ## Deployment

-The following command will deploy the CI confuration, infrastructure, and apps.
+The following command will deploy the CI configuration, infrastructure, and apps.
 In short, everything.
 ```bash
 make deploy
 ```